When you are scheduled to receive immunotherapy (with or without chemotherapy), timing matters - morning administration may help you live longer

 While the evidence is compelling, several questions remain:

 - What is the optimal time?
 Studies have used different cut-off times (ranging from 11:37 AM to 4:30 PM), making it difficult to pinpoint the exact best time for administration.
+A safe bet would be morning infusion.

 - How can timing matter when these drugs remain active in the body for weeks or months?
 Researchers believe the answer may lie in how the initial immune response is primed during early treatments.